John-R-Wallace-NOAA/R_Wrapper_for_DOS_XTide/README.md

-Example of adding tide height data to survey data using an R wrapper on a 32-bit DOS version of XTide:
+Example of adding tide height data to survey data using an R wrapper around a 32-bit DOS version of XTide:
 - https://flaterco.com/xtide/xtide.html

 On Win10 - 64-bit: